 Glenn Kerkhof is Executive Chairman of George Clinical.
-Glenn has over 22 years’ experience in the contract research or drug development industry and joined George Clinical from Chiltern where he was Chief Executive Officer.
-Prior to Chiltern, Glenn served as Vice President, Clinical Services for Charles River Laboratories and as Vice President, Clinical Europe for Inveresk Research.
-In addition, he is also non-executive director of Cell Care Australia Pty.
-Ltd. and Immunoglobal Pty.
-Ltd. He holds a Bachelor of Commerce from Deakin University (Australia) and a Masters of Business Administration from the University of Edinburgh (UK).
+Glenn has over 27 years’ experience in the contract research or drug development industry and joined George Clinical from Chiltern, where he was Chief Executive Officer.
+Before Chiltern, Glenn served as Vice President, Clinical Services for Charles River Laboratories, and as Vice President, Clinical Europe for Inveresk Research.
+Also, he is a non-executive director of Immunoglobal Pty.
+Ltd and his previous directorships include Cell Care Pty.
+Ltd. Glenn, based in Melbourne, works closely with the executive team to formulate and execute George Clinical’s global strategy.

 Stephen is a founder of the George Institute for Global Health and an architect of its global expansion.
 He is Principal Director of the George Institute and also holds professorial appointments in medicine at UNSW Sydney and the University of Oxford (UK), where he holds the position Oxford Martin Senior Fellow.

 He is an international authority on the causes, prevention and treatment of cardiovascular diseases and has a special interest is the clinical management of chronic and complex conditions in resource-poor settings, particularly in the Asia-Pacific region.
 For his work in the field of cardiovascular disease, he has received numerous awards, fellowships and honours from governments, universities and learned societies worldwide.